 - In addition to ensuring implementation, further progress is needed in embedding verification elements into the design of registers and ensuring that regulatory arbitrage is avoided.

-Beneficial ownership registers have gained significant attention and support on the international policy level over the past decade, which was galvanised following the Panama and Paradise Papers and the London Anti-Corruption Summit in 2016.
-This policy area is still in its nascence.
-However, there is growing consensus of their importance in the beneficial ownership transparency agenda.
-Although much evidence will be needed before a robust ex-post evaluation of their effects can be undertaken, this Helpdesk answer reviews policy developments, implementation track-records and existing evaluations of the impact of beneficial ownership registers to take stock of what has been achieved, what challenges have impeded progress and where future improvements might be made.
+In the wake of the Panama and Paradise Papers, and the London Anti-Corruption Summit in 2016, beneficial ownership registers have gained significant attention.
+This policy area is still at an early stage, yet there is growing consensus of the importance of registers.
+Much evidence will be needed before a robust ex-post evaluation of their effects can be undertaken.
+However, this Helpdesk Answer has been able to review policy developments, implementation track records, and existing evaluations of the impact of beneficial ownership registers.
+It assesses what has been achieved, challenges that have impeded progress, and where future improvements might be made.